 Wheat allergy tests

-If your doctor suspects that you do have a wheat allergy or intolerance they will refer you for a skin prick test, this is usually the first test undertaken in suspected allergies because it's simple to do and the results will be returned in a relatively short amount of time, usually 15-30 minutes.
+If your doctor suspects that you do have a wheat allergy/intolerance they will refer you for a skin prick test, this is often the first test undertaken in suspected allergies because it's simple to do and results are returned in a relatively short amount of time—usually 15-30 minutes.

 Wheat allergy tests: